xnought/linear-algebra-algos/README.md

-# Matrix Factorizations

-Matrix factorizations/decompositions in random languages I'm feeling

-I'll venture to other languages when I feel like it.
+# Numerical Linear Algebra Algorithms

-Right now, I'm doing matlab because its required for a class in numerical linear algebra.
+Using matlab to write some algorithms core to numerical linear algebra.

+(for educational purposes)